safarilewis/alx-backend-javascript/README.md

 # ALX Backend Track
-- This repository will contain tasks I have worked on during my specialization sprint at ALX.
+- This repository contains tasks I have worked on during my specialization sprint at ALX.